RSA000/School-Notes/README.md

     * Python Advanced Operator Mastery

         * A course going deeper into Python operators
-            * Includes how to overide operators in classes, as well as taking a deeper look in the exact functionality of Pythons Operators
+            * Includes how to overide operators in classes, as well as taking a deeper look in the exact functionality of Pythons operators

 * ##### [Python Mini-Projects](https://github.com/RSA000/School-Notes/tree/main/Python_Mini_Projects)
     * Poker Game